Debanjana Kundu

 I was a co-organizer for the Beyond Endoscopy Mini Conference in April 2023.

 I was a project leader at the Rethinking Number Theory Workshop in June 2023.
+See our preprint here.

 I am currently organizing the Algebra/Number Theory Seminar at UTRGV with my colleague Luigi Ferraro.

-Expository Talks, Articles and Course Notes
+Expository Talks, Articles, and Course Notes

 1. MSRI Summer School (2017): Automorphic Forms and the Langlands’ Program